Created by Titas Mallick

 Procedure:

-Observation: A balanced diet is the fuel needed for the rapid changes occurring during the teenage years.
+Explanation: A balanced diet provides the raw substrates (Amino acids, Lipids, Minerals) for the massive cellular proliferation and hormonal synthesis occurring during the teenage years.

 Aim: To create awareness about safe and respectful online interactions.